paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 1971—Pub.
 L. 92–129 substituted “male person residing in the United States” for “male person now or hereafter in the United States” and inserted provision making section inapplicable to aliens lawfully admitted to the United States as nonimmigrants under [section 1101(a)(15) of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/15&num=0&edition=prelim) for so long as they maintain lawful nonimmigrant status in the United States.

 1951—Act June 19, 1951, made all male persons now or hereafter in the United States subject to registration.

+#### Effective Date of Repeal
+Pub.
+L. 119–60, div.
+A, title V, § 535(c), Dec.
+18, 2025, 139 Stat.
+872, provided that: “The amendments made by this section [enacting this section, amending sections 3803, 3806, 3809, 3811, and 3813 of this title, and repealing this section] shall take effect one year after the date of the enactment of this Act [Dec.
+18, 2025].”

 #### Proc.
 No. 4360.
 Termination of Registration Procedures
 Proc.
 No. 4360, Mar.
 29, 1975, 40 F.R.
 14567, 89 Stat.
 1255, provided: